AcroMedia/drupal-orange-project/README.md

 Follow the steps below to update your core files.

-1. Run `composer update drupal/core-recommended drupal/core-dev --with-dependencies` to update Drupal Core and its dependencies.
+1. Run `composer update drupal/core-recommended --with-dependencies` to update Drupal Core and its dependencies.
+2. Next, apply any required database updates using `drush updb` and clear the cache using `drush cr`.
+3. Make sure to export the config with `drush cex` after the database update because some core updates may change the structure of the config files or introduce new values to them.
+Add the option `--diff` to view actual changes.
-2. Run `git diff` to determine if any of the scaffolding files have changed.
+4. Run `git diff` to determine if any of the scaffolding files have changed.
    Review the files for any changes and restore any customizations to `.htaccess` or `robots.txt`.
-1. Commit everything all together in a single commit, so `web` will remain in sync with the `core` when checking out branches or running `git bisect`.
+5. Commit everything all together in a single commit, so `web` will remain in sync with the `core` when checking out branches or running `git bisect`.
-1. In the event that there are non-trivial conflicts in step 2, you may wish to perform these steps on a branch, and use `git merge` to combine the updated core files with your customized files.
+6. In the event that there are non-trivial conflicts in step 4, you may wish to perform these steps on a branch, and use `git merge` to combine the updated core files with your customized files.
 This facilitates the use of a [three-way merge tool such as kdiff3](http://www.gitshah.com/2010/12/how-to-setup-kdiff-as-diff-tool-for-git.html).
 This setup is not necessary if your changes are simple;